schmeekygeek/backend-book/src/book/3-communication-protocols.md

 ### HTTP Headers

-Now that we've covered the basics of HTTP requests, and what they're made up of, let's try and learn how APIs determine who to serve a request, and who to reject.
+In the next chapter we shall learn about a basic security mechanism that mostly all APIs implement in order to serve a request to the right client.